beaumartinez/codaw-stats/README.md

 # COD AW Stats

-Quick and dirty script to fetch your COD AW stats from the same service the mobile apps use.
+Quick and dirty script to fetch your COD AW stats, from the same service the mobile apps use.

 ## Usage